 Are there student loans with low, or even no, interest?

-Here’s the answer: Unlike unicorns, but almost as rare, there are low interest and no interest student loans available.
-Usually offered by nonprofit organizations and private companies, they’re sometimes lumped in with college scholarships and college grants, and they can be highly regionalized by state or locality.
-Talk with your parents about organizations they may belong to, like religious groups or their college fraternity or sorority, and research each of them online for more information about your specific profile and need.
+Here’s the answer: unlike unicorns, but almost as rare, there are low-interest and no-interest student loans available.
+Usually offered by non-profit organizations, they’re sometimes lumped in with college scholarships and college grants, and they can be highly regionalized by state or locality.
+Talk with family members about organizations they may belong to, like religious groups or their college fraternity or sorority.
+Then research them online for more information about your specific profile and need.
 Some of these might be of interest:

-Before you begin, know this: there can be drawbacks to private corporation interest free loans: You might be trading the lack of interest for a very specific type of repayment schedule timeline or terms.
+Before you begin, know this: there can be drawbacks to interest-free loans.
+You might be trading no interest for a very specific type of repayment schedule timeline or terms.
 Some loans require you to start repaying the loan while you’re still a student, negating the no-interest-student-loans-until-graduation dream.
-If a company is giving you a loan (basically for free), be very careful about what you’re agreeing to.
+If a company seems to be offering you a loan basically for free, be very careful about what you’re agreeing to.
 If you find a no-interest loan that perfectly suits your needs, read the fine print carefully, and have an extra set of eyes, like your parents, look at it too.
 The sweetness of the “free” loan might actually be difficult to manage.

-Are you a graduate student looking to further your education with no or low interest student loans?
-Interest free loans for graduate students can be harder to come by.
+Interest-free loans for graduate students are very hard to come by.
 Start online, talk to your professors, and visit your university’s financial aid department.
-If you’re looking to attend law or medical school, there are specific programs for those fields.
-Graduate scholarships and grants, teaching assistantships, and other in-program financial help is available, but it’ll take work to find it.
+Graduate scholarships and grants, teaching assistantships, and other in-program financial help are available…you’ll need to seek them out.

-Education is important, and so is your post-college life, which can be impacted by some big choices you make now.
+Education is important, and so is your post-college life, which can be impacted by choices you make now.
 Don’t take your financial responsibility lightly.
-Research all of the student loans available to you, and decide what products work best for you and your family.
+Research all of the student loans available to you.
+Review interest rates and repayment options, and decide which ones work best financially for you and your family.